|FREE LECTURE: Why Washi Works||ADD TO CART|

 While there are several ways of making the plate from which the print is taken, this course offers the easiest technique using a gelatin-based medium.
 Plates are prepared in advance, leaving more time for experimentation, but full instructions are provided so you can prepare them yourself at home afterwards and continue to pursue this intimate means of making art, with non toxic water-based colours and other easily obtainable materials.

-Our annual excursion into the open mind of our favourite Professor of Landscape Architecture, keen observer of Montreal life, and innumerable enthusiasms.
+Here, once again, we have that annual opportunity to see our ciry through the penetrating and perceptive eyes of our favourite Professor of Landscape Architecture, keen observer of Montreal life, and innumerable enthusiasms.